carlovsk/dotfiles/README.md

 These are the settings that I'm using on my dev stuff - currently between MacOS and Windows.

-Last updated on 19th Jun 2023.
+Last updated on 28th Nov 2023.